WHO WE ARE, WHAT WE DO, AND WHY

 - Andy Stephens, as operations manager, is the man who makes things happen – office management, graphic design and overall logistics.

-- Luke Cawley, as IT and digital content developer, helps us with all things technical as well as supporting the delivery of training days and our online courses, and has agreed to become a permanent member of the team.
+- Luke Cawley, as IT and digital content developer, helps us with all things technical as well as supporting the delivery of training days and our online courses.

 WHAT WE DO